Robin Goodfellow (magazine): Content and contributors

 Neither of these novels were completely published by Robin Goodfellow.
 The publications were halted and Robin Goodfellow entirely went under.
-The novels however were finished, just not on Robin Goodfellow.
-The full texts were completed by other publishers, who posted the finished version of novels.
+The novels both finished their serializations in other periodicals.

 Impact and legacy

 Robin Goodfellow stopped publication in September 1861, after less than a year in use.
 Although short-lived, it played a very important role in the early careers of Braddon and Robinson.
 The magazines brief existence reflects the volatility of the Victorian literary culture, where new publications often struggled to survive because of the intense market competition.